 Criminal networks provide a fundamental field of application where the advancements in network science can have a major societal impact.
-However, despite the relevance of such studies, there has been limited consideration of criminal networks in the statistical literature and the focus has been largely on restrictive methods that offer limited knowledge on the internal structure of criminal organizations.
-To cover this gap, we have proposed \textsc{esbm}s as a broad class of realistic models that unifies most existing \textsc{sbm}s via Gibbs--type priors.
-Besides providing a single methodological, theoretical and computational framework for various \textsc{sbm}s, such a generalization facilitates the proposal of new models by exploring alternative options within the Gibbs--type class, and allows natural inclusion of attributes via connections with \textsc{ppm}s.
+However, despite the relevance of such studies, there has been limited consideration of criminal networks in the statistical literature, and the focus has been largely on restrictive methods that offer limited knowledge on the internal structure of criminal organizations.
+To cover this gap, we proposed \textsc{esbm}s as a broad class of realistic models that unifies most existing \textsc{sbm}s via Gibbs-type priors.
+Besides providing a single methodological, theoretical and computational framework for various \textsc{sbm}s, such a generalization facilitates the proposal of new models by exploring alternative options within the Gibbs-type class, and allows natural inclusion of attributes via connections with \textsc{ppm}s.
 Both aspects are fundamental to investigate criminal networks.
-For example, we have shown in simulations that the Gnedin process, which to the best of our knowledge had never been used in \textsc{sbm}s, provides a suitable prior for partition structures in organized crime, and can improve performance of the already--implemented \textsc{dp}, \textsc{py} and \textsc{dm} in a variety of realistic criminal networks where routine strategies, such as community detection and spectral clustering, fail.
+For example, we have shown in simulations that the Gnedin process, which to the best of our knowledge had never been used in \textsc{sbm}s, yields a suitable prior for partition structures in organized crime, and can improve the performance of already-implemented \textsc{dp}, \textsc{py} and \textsc{dm} in various realistic criminal networks where routine strategies, such as community detection and spectral clustering, fail.
 The motivating {\em Infinito network} application clarifies the benefits of our extended class of models and methods, providing formal unprecedented empirical evidence to several forensic theories on the internal functioning of complex criminal organizations, such as 'Ndrangheta.